guillaumef/cg-scale-wifi-oled/README.md

 # cg-scale-wifi-oled

-A fresh, completely refactored design based on the original and innovative Olkal cg-scale design.
+A fresh, completely refactored design and rewrote code highly inspired by the original and innovative Olkal cg-scale design.

 Features: